angoca/db2unit/README.txt

     https://github.com/angoca/db2unit/wiki
  * The released versions are published at: https://github.com/angoca/db2unit/releases
- * The issue tracked for bugs and comments is at: https://github.com/angoca/db2unit/issues
+ * The issue tracker for bugs and comments is at: https://github.com/angoca/db2unit/issues

 Author: